 I recently had the opportunity to interview author William Andrews about his experience writing his recent book, Daughters of the Dragon: A Comfort Woman’s Story.
 This book was a departure for us as it is not a memoir, but we felt honored by Bill’s confidence that we could deepen his story and hone its writing.

 I had coached and edited an earlier version of this novel for Bill (as well as two other novels) which had a different name and a different narrator.
 At the time, Bill was working during the weekday and writing mostly at night and on weekends.

 While this is a memoir blog, I want to share with you what I think Bill exemplifies for us: a commitment to writing.
 It is the same commitment but in the memoir field that will see all of us succeed at our endeavors.
 Besides, I really like Bill and hope you will go out and buy Daughters of the Dragon: A Comfort Woman’s Story and tell your local librarian to do the same.
 In this interview you will learn much about how to write a book.

-The interview will run in to snippets.
-The first is below and the second will run on Friday, April 11.
+The interview will run in two snippets.
+The first is below and the second follows here.
 Bill will be answering any questions you may have so jump into the conversation.

 Denis Ledoux: You have been working on Daughters of the Dragon for quite a while now.
 Can you tell us how long it has taken from the time you conceived the book to the time you had it published?
 How many years have you spent in active writing?
 Were there any long breaks in between writing times?